7 Best Job Titles for Entry-Level Digital Marketers

 2. Analyzing and Optimizing

-When you work in marketing, there is a seemingly infinite list of ways to attract customers: Facebook ads, YouTube videos, blog posts, giveaways, emails, Twitter chats, webinars, display ads, Instagram stories, Instagram ads, Facebook Live videos, and more
+When you work in marketing, there is a seemingly infinite list of ways to attract customers: Facebook ads, YouTube videos, blog posts, giveaways, emails, Twitter chats, webinars, display ads, Instagram stories, Instagram ads, Facebook Live videos, LinkedIn Live, and more.

 That’s why it’s so important that, as a digital marketer, you know how to track the success of your projects.
 Employers want to know you’ll spend their marketing dollars wisely, and that means spending time on channels you know are working and improving (or ditching) the ones that are underperforming.